dylangrandmont/ionwc/README.md

 Eye on Western Canada Code Package README
 Author: Dylan Grandmont, (C) 2016-2018

+# Looking to Contribute?
+Below is a list of potential improvements

+## Reduce manual steps needed
+* Automate SK posting web crawling retrieval

+## Remove dependency on wget
+* wget is used for web crawling (data retrieval).
+This can be replaced with python functionality

+## Migrate to Python 3.x
+* Project currently makes use for 2.7

+## Add Facilities Map
+* Need to introduce a facilities view and manage database

+## Unit Test Coverage
+* Measurement and improvement of python unit tests
+* Introduction of Javascript unit test coverage

+## Build Automation
+* Potentially use gulp or some other library to minimize javascript code, run tests

 # Introduction

 Eye on Western Canada (IONWC) has three components: